Ahmed-2959/YOLOV8m-Hand-Gesture-Detection/README.md

-# Custom object detection using yolov6
+# Custom object detection using yolov8
+## Object detection on a custom dataset of 7 classes of hand gestures from roboflow